ahbarnett/glspect/README.md

 ### Installation

-This assumes an ubuntu linux system (the below is most recently tested on 16.04 LTS).
+This assumes an ubuntu-type linux system (the below is most recently tested on 16.04 LTS).
 Insure you have the dependencies installed (FFTW3, GLUT, ALSA):

 `sudo apt-get install freeglut3 freeglut3-dev libfftw3-dev libasound2 libasound2-dev`